fat-forensics/events/index.md

 as **deployment** of such tools.
-The hands-on part of the tutorial, therefore, walks the attendees through *building* and *validating* their own, tailor-made, *transparency techniques* in the context of surrogate explainers of tabular data.
+The hands-on part of the tutorial, therefore, walks the attendees through *building* and *validating* their own, tailor-made, *transparency techniques* in the context of surrogate explainers designated for tabular data.
 For example, it demonstrates how choosing their three core modules[^3] -- interpretable data representation, data sampling and explanation generation -- influences the type and quality of the resulting explanations of black-box